JuulLabs-OSS/BTPTesterCore/README.md

 - nrfjprog
 - socat
 - adb (when testing with Android)
-- Python 3.7
+- Python 3 (with requirements.txt)
-    - websockets

 #### Testing with Mynewt Nimble